ember-learn/ember-blog/content/ember-4-0-released.md

 ### Deprecations added in 4.0

-Public API deprecations added in Ember 4.0 target removal in Ember 5.0.
-One such deprecation was introduced:
+The following public API, marked as deprecated in Ember 4.0, will be removed in Ember 5.0:

 - Use of `Ember.assign` is deprecated.
 You should replace any calls to `Ember.assign` with `Object.assign` or use the object spread operator.
 See the [deprecation guide](https://deprecations.emberjs.com/v4.x#toc_ember-polyfills-deprecate-assign) for examples.

 ## Changes in Ember Data 4.0

----

 Ember Data is the official data persistence library for Ember.js applications.

 This release removes APIs that were [deprecated in the 3.x cycle](https://deprecations.emberjs.com/ember-data/v3.x).
-They include:
+Examples include:

 - The API `store.defaultAdapter` is removed - [deprecation guide](https://deprecations.emberjs.com/ember-data/v3.x#toc_ember-data-default-adapter)
 - Support for relying on fallback behavior for adapter type is removed.